-It is possible to import a CSV file into a SQL Server table, with the SQL Server BI suite and SSIS in particular.
+It is possible to import a CSV text file into SQL Server with SSIS, with the SQL Server BI suite and SSIS in particular.
 Often, data integration projects require to load data from flat files or external databases.
 Files structures are either CSV, TXT, RAW files or other less common formats such as fixed width files.
 This SSIS tutorial explains how to load a CSV file into a SQL Server database using Integration Services.
 In this tutorial, we load data in two parts using several steps.

 The first part consists of setting up the connection to the text file, i.e. pointing to its location on the disk.
 The second part is to create and configure the destination table and the connection to the target database to integrate the rows contained in the file.

 Table of Contents

-1. Set up the connection to the CSV file and the target table
+Step 1: Set up a connection to the csv file and SQL Server

 - And install Visual Studio and the SSIS projects extension for the package development.